coder-Rishi05/JAVA_PROGRAMS/Exception handling/0 questions.md

 ```

 ```
-6. Write a Java program that reads a list of integers from the user and throws an exception if any numbers are duplicates
+6. Write a Java program that reads a list of integers from the user and throws an exception if any numbers are duplicates.
 ```

 ```